-Students are randomly assigned to clinical and lab sections, unless otherwise specified.
+In some courses students are randomly assigned to clinical and lab sections.
 Clinical and lab assignments will not be altered to meet a student's request.

 Transportation

 All transportation required to participate in the nursing program is the responsibility of the student.
 Class or clinical sections will not be altered to meet a student's transportation needs.